7.4 Nothing more precious

 And sometimes a sense of cosmic loneliness comes over me because we might be the only beings with our degree of intelligence anywhere in all that vast expanse of space.

-The no side says the universe is so vast, and the stars with habitable planets probably number in so many billions, that it’s impossible to believe that life hasn’t developed elsewhere and that in some places it’s advanced to a level of intelligence that’s at least equal to ours.
+The yes side says the universe is so vast, and the stars with habitable planets probably number in so many billions, that it’s impossible to believe that life hasn’t developed elsewhere and that in some places it’s advanced to a level of intelligence that’s at least equal to ours.

 And so far, SETI, the Search for Extraterrestrial Intelligence, has come up with nothing.
 Which makes sense given it’s still quite a new enterprise and has only searched an infinitesimally small sector of the heavens.